datakabeta/twilio-eppo/README.md

 # A/B Testing Twilio with Eppo

-This code is part of a tutorial which teaches you to A/B test the SMS messages, created with Twilio, using an A/B testing sofware called Eppo.
+This code is part of a tutorial which teaches you to A/B test SMS messages sent to remind users of upcoming appointments.
+The goal is to determine whether a change in the message could bolster user's rate of response.

 The key components of this solution are shown below.